SeppePeeters/Big-Data-Course/readme.md

 ![picture](stat/MPG/Heating.png)

-This graph shows the consumption when your driving with or without the airconditioning on.
+This graph shows the consumption when you are driving with or without the airconditioning on.
 Most of the people say when your AC is on in your car he uses more gas.
-That's true but now your asking why says the graph something different?
+That's true but now you are asking why says the graph something different?
 Because when you use your AC it's probably 25+ degrees Celsius.
 That means the ideal driving condition for your car.
 No rain, less traffic and better weather.
 So that bit extra your AC consumes isn't compared to the consumption of bad driving conditions.

 ![picture](stat/MPG/Airconditiong.png)

-This graph reflects your consummation of your car when your driving and it starts raining compared to when it's not raining.
+This graph reflects your consummation of your car when you are driving and it starts raining compared to when it's not raining.
 The graph shows that your consummation is a lot higher when it's raining compared to when it's not.
 There are a couple reasons for : When it starts raining people are more hesitating in traffic and that means more traffic and higher consumption.
                                  Rain means more resistance for your car.
 More resistance means higher consumption.